anupsv/BBSplus-signatures/README.md

 Contributions are welcome!
 Here are some areas that need attention:

 1. Complete the implementation of `g2ToAffine` in `keygen.go` with proper Z-coordinate normalization
-2. Update API to ensure consistency with the latest gnark-crypto library
+2. Add more comprehensive tests
-3. Add more comprehensive tests
+3. Improve documentation
-4. Improve documentation
+4. Enhance performance benchmarking and profiling

 ## References